SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.5/General_Main_Release_10.5.0_changes.md

 From now on, for every batch of DomInstances that are processed in bulk, the history records will also be processed in bulk.

-#### SLAnalytics: Cassandra tables that only contain empty display strings will be dropped when downgrading [ID_38336]
+#### SLAnalytics: Cassandra tables 'analytics_parameterinfo_v1' and 'analytics_wavestream' will be dropped when downgrading [ID_38336]

 <!-- MR 10.5.0 - FR 10.4.3 -->

-When downgrading a DataMiner System using a Cassandra database, from now on, SLAnalytics tables that only contain empty display strings will be dropped.
+When downgrading a DataMiner System using a Cassandra database, from now on, the Cassandra tables *analytics_parameterinfo_v1* and *analytics_wavestream* will be dropped.
+Contrary to the old versions, the new versions no longer contain display keys.

 #### User-Defined APIs: Enhanced logging [ID_38491]